mirrorps/taler-php/README.md

 - `token`: Your authentication token ( ⚠️ do **not** hardcode; use environment variables or secure storage in your application).
 - `wrapResponse`: (Optional) Boolean flag to control DTO wrapping of responses.
 Defaults to `true`.
 When set to `false`, methods return raw array responses from Taler.
 - `httpClient`: (Optional) A PSR-18 compatible HTTP client instance.
+- `logger`: (Optional) A PSR-3 compatible logger.
+If omitted, the SDK performs no logging.
+- `debugLoggingEnabled`: (Optional) Boolean flag to enable SDK DEBUG logging.
+Defaults to `false`.
+When `false`, the SDK skips all debug logging work (zero overhead).

 ### Basic Example
 ```php